Unfamiliar Finetuning Examples Control How Language Models Hallucinate: Related Work

 \section{Related Work}

-A large body of work has documented the tendency of LLMs to hallucinate factually incorrect responses~\cite{kalai2023calibrated, bubeck2023sparks, kadavath2022language, agrawal2023language}.
+A number of works have documented the tendency of LLMs to hallucinate factually incorrect responses~\cite{kalai2023calibrated, bubeck2023sparks, kadavath2022language, agrawal2023language}.
 Additionally, studies have investigated the conditions under which hallucinations occur and how LLMs behave in such instances.
-For example, LLMs tend to hallucinate more frequently when queried on knowledge that is rarely mentioned in their training data~\cite{mallen2023not, kandpal2023large}.
+In particular, LLMs tend to hallucinate more frequently when queried on knowledge that is rarely mentioned in their training data~\cite{mallen2023not, kandpal2023large}.
 Furthermore, LLM predictions generally tend to be moderately calibrated~\cite{kadavath2022language, zhao2021calibrate, tian2023just}, and their internal representations seem to reflect some awareness of model uncertainty~\cite{liu2023cognitive, azaria2023internal}.
-Our work extends these findings by demonstrating that we can train models to make predictions based on their internal uncertainty.
+Our work, which finds that LLM hallucinations mimic the responses associated with its unfamiliar finetuning examples, extends our understanding of LLM behavior under uncertainty.

-A key insight of our work is that finetuned LLMs tend to default towards a hedged prediction when faced with unfamiliar queries.
-Prior work has observed a similar phenomena in standard neural networks (those without pretraining)~\cite{kang2023deep, hendrycks2016baseline}.
-These works show that, as inputs become more out-of-distribution, neural network predictions tend to converge towards a constant value ---much like the default hedged prediction in our work.
-However, because standard neural networks lack the initial foundation of a pretrained model, the constant prediction reflects the model's training distribution rather than unfamiliar data encountered during finetuning.
+Prior work has observed phenomena similar to our observation in standard neural networks (those without pretraining)~\cite{kang2023deep, hendrycks2016baseline}.
+These works show that, as inputs become more out-of-distribution, neural network predictions tend to default towards a predictable value --- much like the default behavior of LLMs when faced with unfamiliar queries.
+However, because standard neural networks lack the initial foundation of a pretrained model, the constant prediction reflects the model's training distribution rather than the unfamiliar examples encountered during finetuning.